 CDH can range in severity from mild to life-threatening, depending on the baby’s defect and other conditions present.

-CDH can also cause abnormal development of the blood vessels in the lung with higher blood pressure in the lungs, known as pulmonary hypertension.
+CDH can also cause abnormal development of the blood vessels in the lungs, causing higher blood pressure in the lungs known as pulmonary hypertension.
 The high blood pressure can make it harder for blood to flow in the lungs and make it harder to get oxygen in and carbon dioxide out of the lungs.

-CDH is a rare birth defect, and can develop in about one in 2,500 to 5,000 babies.
+CDH is a rare birth defect occurring in about one in 2,500 to 5,000 babies.
 In most cases, the cause is unknown.

 The condition occurs when the diaphragm muscle doesn’t form properly while the fetus is developing, allowing the abdominal organs to push into the chest.